On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Notation and Function spaces

-where $p \in [1,\infty]$ with the usual modification for $p = \infty$.\\ We have to keep track of possible dependencies of constants on the spatial scale $\lambda$.
-We use similar conventions like in \cite{CollianderKeelStaffilaniTakaokaTao2003}:\\ Let $(d\xi)_{\lambda}$ be the normalized counting measure on $\Z/\lambda$:
+where $p \in [1,\infty]$ with the usual modification for $p = \infty$.
+We have to keep track of possible dependencies of constants on the spatial scale $\lambda$ and use the same conventions as in \cite{CollianderKeelStaffilaniTakaokaTao2003}.
+Let $(d\xi)_{\lambda}$ be the normalized counting measure on $\Z/\lambda$:

 The Fourier transform on $\lambda \T$ is defined by

 and the Fourier inversion formula is given by

 We find the usual properties of the Fourier transform to hold: